 In order to make the whole business a little more bearable, we’ve put together a checklist for the essentials to consider before you start setting up.

 Ideally, your office should be a quiet place, away from common areas or children’s playrooms, where noise and distraction could hinder your concentration levels.
-For those working from home on a full-time basis, it’s even more crucial to pick the right location since you will be spending most of your time in here.
+For those working from home on a full-time basis, it’s even more crucial to pick the right location since you will be spending most of your time here.

 If you’re looking to spend long hours in your home office, think about the essentials you will require; your desk, chair, laptop, internet connection, printer and any additional furnishings that are essential to your work.